Breaking down barriers

 Payments can be stopped if a student does not abide by the terms of the Sixth Form contract.

 How to Claim

 Apply using the application form below, providing evidence as necessary.
-The claim should be made by December 2021.
+Mrs Murray also has copies of the application form.
+The claim should be made by December 2022.

 IF YOUR HOUSEHOLD CIRCUMSTANCES CHANGE YOU MUST INFORM THE SCHOOL IMMEDIATELY.